strajama/cyber_security_base/README.md

 *cntxt.setUseHttpOnly(false);*

 Remove that or set **false** to **true** so HttpOnly-cookie will be used.
 When you HttpOnly-cookie is used, it tells the browser that this particular cookie should only be accessed by the server.
 Any attempt to access the cookie from client script is strictly forbidden.
 An HttpOnly cookie cannot be accessed by client-side APIs, such as JavaScript.
 This restriction eliminates the threat of cookie theft via cross-site scripting (XSS).

+Also, in done.html there is name and address shown with unescaped text with tag "th:utext".
+This should be changed to "th:text" or you can inject JavaScript to the page.

 ## FLAW 2